Oh, where even the substitute hosts have more fun than a substitute host deserves to have.

 Is that a good thing?

-Always loved the transporter, man.
+I always love the transporter, man.

 Big fan of the transporter.

-Didn't they beam something onto the enterprise and it was inside out, its intestines fell out all over the floor and all of that.
+Its intestines fell out all over the floor and all of that.

-Um got the bridge sequence.
+I've got the bridge sequence.

-Just said since I have called up the uh my own personal hard drive of useless things.
+Just since I have called up my own personal hard drive of useless things, I have the wonderful red alert.

-And in order to give that limbaugh show style significance, I'm recommending, and Rush can either do this if he wants, or maybe just when I fill in, or just maybe I should just shut up and do it on my own show.
+And in order to give that Limbaugh show style significance, I'm recommending, and Rush can either do this if he wants, or maybe just when I fill in, or just maybe I should just shut up and do it on my own show.

 I'm thinking of having the red alert sound accompany any one of a number of pronouncements from this president.

-It was some long and scholarly discourse, or I can do it with the Star Trek Red Alert Sound.
+It was some long and scholarly discourse, or I can do it with the Star Trek red alert sound.

 So it essentially would go something like this.

-What it does not contain, however, is a single pet project, not a single earmark.
+What it does not contain, however, is a single pet project, not a single earmark, and it has been stripped of the projects members of both parties found most objectionable.

 I think that works.